 Dicentra spectabilis, Zones 3 to 9

-Delicate foliage and long-lasting heart-shaped blooms make this an early spring favorite.
-Because it peaks before other plants, grow bleeding heart in the back of a garden bed, so other plants cover the foliage that has died back.
+Delicate foliage and long-lasting heart-shaped blooms make this a favorite among early blooming flowers.
+Because it peaks in spring before other plants, grow bleeding heart in the back of a garden bed, so other plants cover the foliage that has died back.